quadri-a/wiser/README.md

 </figure></div>

 ## Main Contributions
 To orchestrate the workflow for autonomous SRA, WiSER is equipped with the following features:

-1) Facilitates user's intent-based SRA strategy for multiple time-slotted wireless transmissions.
+1) Facilitates a user’s intent-based SRA strategy for multiple time-slotted wireless transmissions.
-2) Adaptive Context Management feature in the Context Manager enables the xLM to anticipate effective SRA strategies.
+2) The Adaptive Context Management feature in the Context Manager enables the xLM to anticipate effective SRA strategies.
-3) Multi-agent realization enables the xLM to perform SRA in a decentralized manner, simplifying complex optimization.
+3) Multi-agent realization enables the xLM to perform SRA in a decentralized manner, simplifying complex optimization problems.
-4) Parser module guarantees reliable parsing of the xLM's intent for SRA.
+4) The Parser module guarantees reliable interpretation of the xLM’s intent for SRA.
-5) File Manager loads, stores, and audits network data, user's SRA intents, and xLM's response, respectively.
+5) The File Manager loads, stores, and audits network data, user SRA intents, and xLM responses, respectively.
-6) Environment Manager renders typical wireless environment/channel conditions.
+6) The Environment Manager simulates wireless environment and channel conditions.

 ## Dependencies
 1. Open your terminal or Anaconda prompt and create your conda environment